Learn How to Oil Paint

 - Oil Painting Demo as an example to help you get going.

 Getting Started With Art Supplies

 Obviously, to get started in oil painting, you need art supplies.
-I’ve provided a shopping list for you with my recommendations for a customized basic set.
-This list is what is suggested to my students enrolled in my art classes at Hobby Lobby.
-(Currently suspended due to the Covid-19 Pandemic.
-Online classes via Zoom are available) This list can be adapted to your needs with equivalents in similar brands.
+I’ve provided a shopping list for you with my recommendations for a customized basic set that I’ve shared with students who have no supplies.
+It’s developed with economy in mind, without sacrificing too much in quality.
+This list is what is suggested to my students enrolled in my art classes.
+This list can be adapted to your needs with equivalents in similar brands if you prefer and is a starting point.
 Please click the following link: Oil Painting Art Supply List.
-(The file is in PDF format) Simply print the list out and take it with you to your nearest art supply store or online art supply retailer.
+(The file is in PDF format)

 Some thoughts to consider when buying art supplies:

 No two artists seem to agree on what materials to purchase, each having their own opinions and preferences based on their individual experience.
 However, the materials you use will ultimately have an impact upon your painting experience.
 Imagine if you will, the tools used in someone’s trade, such as a carpenter.
 If the worked was performed using poor materials or equipment, how do you think it would impact the quality of the finished work as well as the enjoyment of the work experience itself?
 Both would suffer and it invites frustration.
 Therefore with this in mind, a general rule of thumb is to buy the best art materials you can reasonably afford.